 for them.
 Clients do not have to be concerned that they can only access one or the other – under the Better at Home model seniors will have more opportunity to express their needs and RVSS will have more resources to try to meet these needs.

 Only six rural and remote communities were funded for the pilot project and the Robson Valley is very fortunate to be one of them.
 The pilot project will test new approaches for delivering Better at Home services in hard to serve rural and remote BC communities and inform Better at Home’s efforts to effectively serve seniors in these areas.
 We really hope to bring community together even more with this program.
-Our BAH Program Coordinator Cathy Pittman will be engaging schools and local community groups to encourage volunteerism on another level.
+Our BAH Program Coordinator Bridget and Marion will be engaging schools and local community groups to encourage volunteerism on another level.

 Volunteering can be fun, informative, and rewarding for all ages.
 From children (with their parents) to youth gaining volunteer hours for graduation credits, to adults and seniors themselves, helping out others is always a feel good experience.